 Activity: Students will each have a turn at milking our mock cow Lulu.

 Activity: Students will pick up and look at, figure out what the item might be and guess what its modern equivalent is.
 How was this item used?

 Activity: Student’s line up and will try their hand at washing clothes on a laundry board and turning the wringer.

 Activity: Students try their hand at rolling and shaping clay to approximate a horse pill.
 Weigh the pill and see if they are able to make more than one pill the same size and weight.
 They will also take a turn trying to throw a horse shoe onto the peg.
-[Note: this program and activity is not appropriate for children under age 5]

-Activity: Please pick ONE age appropriate activity (below) for the "MAJORITY" of the group.
-If most of the children are younger, pick the 1st option.
-If most are older, pick the 2nd option.
+Activity: Please pick ONE age appropriate activity (see below) for the "majority" of the group.
+If most of the children are younger, choose Option 1.
+If most are older, choose Option 2.

 Option 2: Tug of War; Fox and Geese or The Noisy Barnyard Game.